Canadian Journal of Physiology and Pharmacology

 The Canadian Journal of Physiology and Pharmacology (fr.
-Revue canadienne de physiologie et pharmacologie) is a monthly peer-reviewed scientific journal that reports the most current research in the fields of physiology, nutrition, pharmacology, and toxicology.
-Content is contributed to the magazine by recognized experts and scientists in the field.
+Revue canadienne de physiologie et pharmacologie) is a peer-reviewed scientific journal that reports the most current research in the fields of physiology, nutrition, pharmacology, and toxicology.
+Content is contributed to the journal by recognized experts and scientists in the field.
+The journal is published by Canadian Science Publishing.

-The magazine was established in 1964 after the split of Canadian Journal of Biochemistry and Physiology into two parts, the other one being Canadian Journal of Biochemistry.
+The journal was established in 1964 after the split of Canadian Journal of Biochemistry and Physiology into two parts, the other one being Canadian Journal of Biochemistry (now Biochemistry and Cell Biology).
 While the vast majority of its papers are in English, the journal also publishes in French.
-Abstracts for its papers are in both languages.
-The journal is published monthly by NRC Research Press.
+Papers are published "Just-in" (or ahead of print) upon acceptance in advance of the final version of the paper, which would be published in the volume issue.
+Papers are available in HTML and PDF formats.

-The journal is affiliated with the Canadian Society of Pharmacology and Therapeutics, the Canadian Physiological Society, and the International Academy of Cardiovascular Sciences.
+The journal is affiliated with the Canadian Society of Pharmacology and Therapeutics, the Canadian Physiological Society, the International Academy of Cardiovascular Sciences, and the Society of Toxicology of Canada.

 Abstracting and indexing

 The journal is abstracted and indexed in the following bibliographic databases: